Hazardous Waste. Return Home A fearful image

 Where does paint go and what do you do with your old paint?
 Difficult one, this.
 We have not been able to find satisfactory answers, except possibly from Community Re>Paint (below).
 Our researcher was told by the PRA (also below) that they keep applying for research funding to support paint recycling projects but without success.
 We believed that individuals weren't supposed to put old paint in the wheelies, but when we took several old cans to the SCC waste disposal site (Kingston) we were told to throw them in with the normal waste and in future to put them in the wheelie bin.

 Auro Organic Paints make natural organic paints and supply end users and the trade.
-Products use natural raw materials, do not use petro chemicals and include gloss, eggshell, emulsion paints, woodstains, adhesives etc Auro Organic Paints: Information.
+Products use natural raw materials, do not use petro chemicals and include gloss, eggshell, emulsion paints, woodstains, adhesives etc.

-Community Re>Paint Link Community Re>Paint redistributes unwanted paint to those in need, providing environmentally and socially beneficial waste minimisation/re-use.
-A novel solution, coordinated by SWAP.
-The site tells you what you can and cannot recycle and where your nearest collection point is Community Re>Paint: Information.
+Community RePaint redistributes unwanted paint to those in need, providing environmentally and socially beneficial waste minimisation / re-use.
+A novel solution, managed by Resource Futures.
+The site tells you what you can and cannot recycle and where your nearest collection point is.

-EarthBorn Paints Link EarthBorn Paints, made from natural, biodegradable ingredients without compromising performance, are safer, pleasanter to use and live with and better for the environment.
-They include Emulsion, Claypaint, Wall Glaze EarthBorn Paints: Information.
+EarthBorn Paints, made from natural, biodegradable ingredients without compromising performance, are safer, pleasanter to use and live with and better for the environment.
+They include Emulsion, Claypaint, Wall Glaze.

-LILI sell Aglaia paints which are made from natural materials and all the waste from the manufacturing process is composted.
+LILI sell a range of natural paints, varnishes, stains, paint strippers and accessories.
 LILI state you won't go back to using conventional paints when you've used paints that smell nice and are good for your health, the environment, and your building.

-NUTSHELL Paints Link NUTSHELL Natural Paints offer environmentally friendly, natural alternatives to petrochemical paints and varnishes.
-Their Web site enables you to choose and order a wide range finishes and colours online NUTSHELL Natural Paints: Information.
+NUTSHELL Natural Paints offer environmentally friendly, natural alternatives to petrochemical paints and varnishes.
+Their Web site enables you to choose and order a wide range finishes and colours online.

 Panes of Glass